 A Christmas Crisis

-This play follows a group of people on a night when a bus breaks down.
+This Christmas play follows a group of people on a night when a bus breaks down.
 If they want to get the bus going again, they're going to have to change their attitudes and work together in the true spirit of Christmas.
 This play is suitable for adults and needs adult actors as the lines are more involved.

 Requirements of Free Plays